sanay3435/sing-midi/docs/Hardware.md

-I will be making a small Aluminium Box type of structure, one midi and power port, one microphone jack,
+I will be making a small 3d printed Box type of structure, one midi and power port, one microphone jack,
 6 harmony mode buttons,